dev-intellisoft/spich/README.md

 3.0 CONTROLLERS

-Controllers will be always the entry point of flow to create a controller simply create a javascript class in the controllers directory like bellow:
+Controllers will be always the entry point of flow to create a controller simply create a javascript class at controller directory like bellow:
 ````javascript
 class Test
 {